Xbtiou/InheritX-CipherWill/InhertiX-CipherWill-Backend/README.md

 ## Testing

-For detailed instructions on how to test InheritX (CipherWill), please refer to the [TESTING.md](TESTING.md) document.
+For detailed instructions on how to test  (CipherWill), please refer to the [TESTING.md](TESTING.md) document.

 -----

 ## License

 This project is licensed under the **MIT License**.
-For more details, see the [LICENSE](https://github.com/mzurs/InheritX/blob/main/LICENSE) file.
+For more details, see the [LICENSE](https://github.com/mzurs//blob/main/LICENSE) file.

 -----